nickodelab/tourradar/README.md

 ### What criteria would you consider for choosing the tech stack for this test case?

 I tried to use the suggested tech stack for this case except for Zepto.js (because I have no experience with it).
-When you choose a tech stack for a website like tourradar you should use something widely browser and device supported and with a bundle size (like Zepto.js has).
+When you choose a tech stack for a website like tourradar you should use something widely browser and device supported and with a small bundle size (like Zepto.js has).

-Other important factors are the UX/UI and SEO factors (for example, React is not good in SEO terms because it is a Single Page Application which Google has some problems with crawling it properly).
+Other important factors are the UX/UI and SEO factors (for example, React is not good in SEO terms because it is a Single Page Application which Google has some problems to crawling it properly).

 In summary, small, fast and widely supported are the key factors choosing the best tech stack to give a great user experience.